 • History of injury to a joint

 • History of surgery on a weight bearing joint

 • Pain, stiffness or swelling, especially after inactivity

 There is a strong genetic influence in developing osteoarthritis, especially among females.
-Trauma or surgery to the joint cartilage may be an early focus of osteoarthritis.
-For example, surgical treatments, like complete menisectomy, or removal of the meniscus from the knee, can lead to early osteoarthritis.
-Also, obesity can predispose an individual to early development of osteoarthritis in the knees and hips.
+Trauma or surgery to the joint cartilage may also be a risk factor for the development of early osteoarthritis.
+For example, surgical treatments, like a complete meniscectomy, or removal of the meniscus from the knee, can lead to early osteoarthritis.
+In addition, obesity can predispose an individual to early development of osteoarthritis in the knees, hips, and spine.

-Sometimes joints can “flare” with increased swelling and pain.
-This may be a sign that the condition is worsening or another arthritic condition is occurring concomitantly, like gout, pseudogout or a superimposed joint infection.
-Regardless of the cause, a severity in symptoms requires prompt attention by a physician experienced in treating arthritis.
+Sometimes joints can acutely “flare” with increased swelling and pain.
+This may be a sign that the condition is worsening, or possibly another arthritic condition is occurring at the same time, such as gout, pseudogout or a superimposed joint infection.
+Regardless of the cause, worsening symptoms require prompt attention by a physician experienced in treating arthritis.

 If you are referred to a rheumatologist for evaluation and treatment of possible osteoarthritis, a history and complete physical exam will be performed to determine the cause of the problem.
 X-rays will usually be needed to confirm the type of arthritis and its severity.
 Fluid may be withdrawn from joints with excessive swelling to help establish a diagnosis.
 Sometimes more sophisticated tests, like an MRI, may be needed.

 Treatment is multifaceted to decrease pain, improve joint mobility and prevent future progression of osteoarthritis.
 The following interventions may be used:

 • An ongoing exercise program to conserve joint mobility and improve muscle strength